irmakoz1/Facial_Emotion_Recognition_python_unity/README.md

 2- Facial-Emotion-Recognition-using-OpenCV-and-Deepface by Manish Tipari.

+3- If you use the scripts here, please cite me and these two people.

 With this, you do not have to pay the OpenCV extension in Unity.
 Just by changing the code a bit, you can send and receive any data between Python and Unity.

 ## Steps: